Publication Numbering System

 - A number will be assigned and returned via email (or other means if necessary).

-- At the end of the fiscal year, you will be asked to report the costs of printing and postage to Mary Donoso in University Relations.
+- At the end of the fiscal year, you will be asked to report the costs of printing and postage to Megan Shadrick in University Relations.

 And how long does it take?